 5. We want our daughter to know that we give because God gave.

-Shoeboxes are a great opportunity to show the love of God to children around the world, they’re also a great way to teach our child about the love of God.
+Shoeboxes are a great opportunity to demonstrate God’s love to children around the world, they’re also a great way to teach our child about the love of God.
 As we pack our boxes we reinforce the truth that we give because God gave.
 We love because God loves us.
 We share to follow the example of Jesus by helping those in need and proclaiming the hope that is in the gospel.

 How many boxes is your family packing this year?
 To learn more go to samaritanspurse.org/occ.